operable/cog-book/cog-book/source/references/command_output_tags.rst

     ]

 Output from a command in freeform text which also includes two info statements and also uses a template.
-The info statement will be printend in the logs of the Relay it ran on, while the text output will be rendered in the template specified and sent to chat.
+The info statement will be printed in the logs of the Relay it ran on, while the text output will be rendered in the template specified and sent to chat.
 Even though tags were interspersed in the text output, each line that does not start with